sair-lab/iMTSP/README.md

-# A Imperative Leaning (IL) control-variate approach for MTSP
+# An Imperative Leaning (IL) control-variate approach for MTSP

 # To get start
 ## Install the dependencies